Dividends can be withdrawn by the owners of limited companies (shareholders) and can be a tax efficient source of income.

 Assuming the company is outside IR35 conditions, a minimum salary and a dividend top-up is the best tax efficient structure.

-Currently, in the tax year ended 5th April 2018, standard UK taxpayers receive a £5,000 tax free allowance on dividend income, in addition to the £11,500 personal allowance.
-This effectively means that a limited company can pay a sole director, £16,500 in salary and dividends before incurring any tax liability.
+Currently, in the tax year ended 5th April 2019, standard UK taxpayers will receive a £2,000 tax free allowance on dividend income, in addition to the £11,850 personal allowance.
+This effectively means that a limited company can pay a sole director, £13,850 in salary and dividends before incurring any tax liability.

 This does not account for additional income, so if you have any please discuss with your accountant and they will advise.

-For the tax year ended 5th April 2019, standard UK taxpayers will receive a £2,000 tax free allowance on dividend income, in addition to the £11,850 personal allowance.
-This effectively means that a limited company can pay a sole director, £13,850 in salary and dividends before incurring any tax liability.
+For the previous tax year, ended 5th April 2018, standard UK taxpayers received a £5,000 tax free allowance on dividend income, in addition to the £11,500 personal allowance.
+This effectively meant that a limited company could have paid a sole director, £16,500 in salary and dividends before incurring any tax liability.
+Dividends above that were taxed at the basic rate of 7.5% up to the higher rate threshold of £45,000.

 Care is needed when taking dividends